NathanaelA/nativescript-sqlite/src/README.md

 * dbname: your database name.
 This can be ":memory:" for a memory Database.
 This can be "" for a Temporary Database.
 * options
   * "readOnly", which if set to true will make the db read only when it opens it
-  * "key", used for using/opening encrypted databases (See Encryption at bottom of document)
+  * "key", used for using/opening encrypted databases (See Encryption at bottom of document, require Commercial version)
   * "multithreading", enable background multitasking.
 All SQL is ran on a background worker thread.
+(Requires Commercial version)
   * "migrate", migrates a Encrypted Sql database from v3 to the new v4.
 If you are a new user you do not need to set this flag as new created databases will already be in v4.
 If you are upgrading a app that used v1.3.0 or earlier of NS-Sqlite-Encrypted; then you will probably want to set this flag to true.
 * (optional) callback (error, db): db is the fully OPEN database object that allows interacting with the db.
 * RETURNS: promise of the DB object